StackVista/stackstate-docs/develop/developer-guides/stackpack/prepare_shared_template.md

 ## Component Types

-Component Type in a template file contains an icon image that is coded in `png;base64` as in the example below:
+Component Type in a template file contains a PNG or SVG icon image that is encoded in `base64` as in the example below:

 ```javascript
 {